 Acquiring a property

-You will also pay duty when you acquire property (or an interest) in some way other than buying it, for example, through a lease or as a result of a trust or a gift, a declaration of trust or a transaction that effects a change in the beneficial ownership of property, or an arrangement giving you an economic entitlement in relation to the land.
+You will also pay duty when you acquire property or an interest in property in some way other than buying it, for example, through a lease or as a result of a trust or a gift, a declaration of trust, a transaction effecting a change in the beneficial ownership of property, or an arrangement giving you an economic entitlement in relation to the land.
 Ownership or interest can be by way of an estate in fee simple, through a life estate, a Crown leasehold estate or land use entitlements.

 Duty also applies on certain acquisitions in a company or unit trust scheme that has Victorian land holdings with an unencumbered value of $1 million or more.